numpy/numpy/doc/source/reference/c-api.array.rst

 For the typenum macros, the argument is an integer representing an enumerated array data type.
-For the array type checking macros the argument must be a :c:type:`PyObject *` that can be directly interpreted as a :c:type:`PyArrayObject *`.
+For the array type checking macros the argument must be a :c:type:`PyObject *<PyObject>` that can be directly interpreted as a :c:type:`PyArrayObject *`.

 .. c:function:: PyTypeNum_ISUNSIGNED(num)